emreeilhan/university-registration-system-assignment/README.md

 - **CLI could be better:** Error messages are pretty basic.
 Could add input validation and clearer prompts, but it works for testing the core logic.

 - **Waitlist logic:** The auto-promotion when someone drops was tricky.
 Had to make sure it only promotes the first waitlisted student and updates their status correctly.

+- **GUI vs CLI:** Both interfaces use the same service layer, demonstrating proper separation of concerns.